topbitdu/unidom-score/ROADMAP.md

 ## v1.1.1
 1. Improve the Score Sheet model for the validations on the #name attribute, & the #score attribute
-2. Improve the Score Sheet model for the validations on the #title attribute, & the #score attribute
+2. Improve the Score Item model for the validations on the #title attribute, & the #score attribute